boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 A call to the `mutualClose` entrypoint will only succeed if and only if all of the following are true:
 * The sender is `customer_address`, as defined in the smart contract.
 * The contract has been funded (either by the customer for a single-funded channel, or both the customer and merchant for a dual-funded channel) and `custClose` or `expiry` have not been called.
-* The signature `mutual_close_signature` is a valid EdDSA signature under the merchant's Tezos public key pair on the tuple `(contract-id, "zkChannels mutual close", cid, customer_balance, merchant_balance)`, where:
+* The signature `mutual_close_signature` is a valid EdDSA signature under the merchant's Tezos public key pair on the tuple `(contract-id, "zkChannels mutual close", channel_id, customer_balance, merchant_balance)`, where:
   * `contract-id` is the address of the smart contract;
-  * `cid` is the channel identifier contained in the contract storage;
+  * `channel_id` is the channel identifier contained in the contract storage;
   * `context-string` is a [global default](1-setup.md#global-defaults) set to `"zkChannels mutual close"`;
   * the sum `customer_balance + merchant_balance` does not exceed the balance associated to the smart contract.